Adam has always considered himself to be a constituency MP.

 In 2003, Adam returned to Iraq as a war journalist (with Marie Colvin, the remarkable Sunday Times journalist who was sadly killed in Syria in 2012), and posed as an economic migrant at the Sangatte refugee camp in Calais.

 Adam was elected to serve as the MP for Gravesham in May 2005 with a majority of 654 and re-elected in 2010, 2015, 2017 and most recently in December 2019 (with a majority of 15,581).
 In 2006, he was appointed to the Defence Select Committee, which he left in September 2010 to join the Government as Parliamentary Private Secretary to the Minister for Europe.
 Adam resigned from that post in October 2011 when he was asked to vote against a non-binding Backbench Motion offering the British people a Referendum on Europe.
 Adam again served on the Defence Select Committee from November 2012 to November 2014.
-He is currently Chairman of the APPG on drones.
 During his time in Parliament he has taken a close interest in the war in Afghanistan and has visited outside the military envelope, at his own expense and that of a number of kind donors, about a dozen times.
 He was also in Benghazi during the fighting, and in Tripoli in the immediate aftermath of the collapse of the city.
 Most recently he has been to the frontline of the Islamic State in northern Iraq.

 The Spectator Parliamentarian of the year awards 2011, where Adam was awarded the Backbencher of the Year award.
 Unfortunately, Adam was unable to attend the ceremony himself, as he was not in the UK at the time, but his friend and colleague Bernard Jenkin MP was kind enough to collect the award on his behalf.